-8 Conclusions
+9 Conclusions

-We have developed a new time allocation and news acquisition model.
+While time allocations are fundamental to economic behavior, little is known about how individuals allocate time to acquire news, even though knowledge is increasingly important for decision-making.
+To close this gap, we have developed and estimated a new time allocation and news acquisition model using two rarely used survey data sets.
 Individuals have preferences defined over local, national, and international news.
 The information production functions depend on the productivity of the news providers as well as the time an individual allocates to each provider.
 Individuals also choose between market time (labor supply) and non-market time devoted to news acquisition.
 Hence, wages serve as opportunity costs of time.

 We have shown how to estimate the model using revealed and stated preference data.
 We use survey data for two different purposes.
-First, we exploit detailed qualitative data on time use allocations.
-Qualitative time use questions have the advantage that they are easier to answer for most survey participants which allow researchers to elicit detailed and reliable information on a variety of time use activities.
-However, the estimation of the model also requires some quantitive data which are necessary to establish the correct scaling of time use patterns.
+First, we exploit detailed qualitative data on time-use allocations.
+Qualitative time-use questions have the advantage that they are easier to answer for most survey participants, which allows researchers to elicit detailed and reliable information on a variety of time-use activities.
+However, the estimation of the model also requires some quantitative data, which are necessary to establish the correct scaling of time-use patterns.
 Second, stated preference survey data provide additional information about the underlying preferences for specific news topics and the information acquisition process.
-Without such data it would be challenging to estimate a rich model of information acquisition.
+Without such data, it would be more challenging to estimate a rich model of information acquisition.